 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the TZ200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-H1 and the TZ200 are recent models that are part of the current product line-up.
-The TZ200 replaced the earlier Panasonic TZ100, while the X-H1 does not have a direct predecessor.
+The TZ200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-H1 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X-H1 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is the Fujifilm X-H1 better than the Panasonic TZ200 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Fujifilm X-H1:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.